Appdynamics/cassandra-monitoring-extension/README.md

         #timeout for the thread
         threadTimeout: 30

        #prefix used to show up metrics in AppDynamics
-        metricPrefix: "Custom Metrics|Cassandra"
+       metricPathPrefix:  "Custom Metrics|Cassandra|"

+       #Metric Overrides.
+Change this if you want to transform the metric key or value or its properties.
+       metricOverrides:
+         - metricKey: ".*Ratio.*"
+           postfix: "Percent"
+           multiplier: 100
+           disabled: false
+           timeRollup: "AVERAGE"
+           clusterRollup: "COLLECTIVE"
+           aggregator: "SUM"

+         - metricKey: ".*Cache.*Rate.*"
+           postfix: "Percent"
+           multiplier: 100
 ```

 ( Note :: Cassandra extension would report a lot of metrics.
 If you don't want to show some metrics in your dashboard use the excludePatterns in the config.yaml to filter them.
 Also, by default, a Machine agent can send a fixed number of metrics to the controller.
 To change this limit, please follow the instructions mentioned http://docs.appdynamics.com/display/PRO14S/Metrics+Limits.)